How It All Fits Together

 1: Problem definition

-The process starts with the company defining the difficulties it has in the stitching room and discussing the order in which the workstations should be visited.
+The process starts with the company defining the difficulties it has in the stitching room and discussing the order in which the workstations should be visited to help these areas.
 These difficulties can be with anything from quality or productivity issues to a high turnover of staff, creating a demand for fast and effective training.
-Work stacking up is a typical indicator that something is wrong.

 We teach you about stitching problems during our Stitching Improvement Training.

-In preparation for the assessment of quality/productivity issues, the SATRA VisionStitch tape and sensor are fitted to the problem workstation.
-The sensor is attached to the computer running SATRA VisionStitch.
+In preparation for the assessment of quality/productivity issues, the VisionStitch tape and sensor are fitted to the workstation.
+The sensor is attached to the computer running the VisionStitch software.

 This is done simply and quickly by the system user and does not affect production.